-Monochromatic pictographs range from simple shapes, to entire panels, and like those painted by Paula's prehistoric ancestors, the images were usually created to tell a story, make a statement, or document an event.
+Monochromatic pictographs range from simple shapes, to entire panels, and like those painted by Paula's prehistoric ancestors, the images were usually created to tell a story, make a statement, or to simply document an event.

 Copy of Pictured Lake Pictograph